 Arts, Culture and Heritage

-Led by world leading academics and practitioners we have a thriving culture in fine arts, film, theatre, dance, music, humanities, languages, linguistics, cultural studies, heritage and global studies.
+Led by world leading academics and practitioners we have a thriving culture in fine arts, film, theatre, dance, music, humanities, languages, linguistics, cultural studies, history, heritage and global studies.

 We work with local, regional and international partners, ranging from museums such as the Tate and the International Slavery Museum to arts collectives.
 We work with community groups, global organisations such as the International Committee of the Red Cross and international university partners.
 This enables us to deliver internationally outstanding research across creative and critical disciplines.